pbmundas/ThreatHuntingLabs/docs/Start-Hunting/threat-hunting-lab.md

 **By a SOC Analyst who's built and burned down more VMs than they care to admit**

+Alternative labs you can try from these Github repos: **[Threat Hunting Labs using Docker](https://github.com/pbmundas/Threat-Hunting-Docker-Lab)** and for creating vulnreable machines you can use **[Creating Vulnerable machines using scripts (Ubuntu & Windows)](https://github.com/pbmundas/Purple-Teaming-Lab-for-SOC)**

 ---

-There's a specific kind of frustration that comes with reading about threat hunting in theory — attacker persistence via registry run keys, lateral movement through WMI, credential dumping with LSASS — and then sitting in front of a production SIEM where you can't actually test anything without your change advisory board needing three weeks' notice and a project code.
+There's a specific kind of frustration that comes with reading about threat hunting in theory attacker persistence via registry run keys, lateral movement through WMI, credential dumping with LSASS and then sitting in front of a production SIEM where you can't actually test anything without your change advisory board needing three weeks' notice and a project code.
 That gap between knowing what to look for and having a safe place to actually look for it is exactly what a home lab solves.

 This guide is for analysts who want a real working environment: not a screenshot walkthrough, not a "spin up this SaaS and call it done," but an actual local lab where you can detonate malware samples, watch Sysmon scream about it, ingest those logs into Elastic, and build detection logic you can later carry into production.
 Everything here runs on your own hardware.
 Nothing phones home except for the software packages you pull during setup.